Cowboy Corn Soup

-Add the corn, boiling water, onions, red Bell peppers and salsa into a saucepan.
+Add the corn, boiling water, onions, red bell pepper, and salsa into a saucepan.
 Cook for 15 minutes over medium heat.

 In a separate saucepan or deep skillet, melt the butter over medium heat.
-Slowly stir in the flour until a thick, rough paste forms.
-(Congrats!
-You’ve made a roux!)
+Slowly stir in the flour until a thick, rough paste (roux) forms.

 Cook the soup over medium heat for an additional 10 minutes.
-(If it starts to bubble or boil at all, lower heat).
+If it starts to bubble or boil at all, lower the heat.

 For the purposes of this soup, you can use the corn shaved off the cob and then chopped.
 It will cook in the soup on the stove.